SIX x-clear Member Information

 - Improved pricing transparency

 Prices and services shall become more easily comparable.
-For this reason, SIX x-clear Ltd publishes the prices of all its services offered.
+For this reason, SIX x-clear AG publishes the prices of all its services offered.
 Detailed information on how to calculate the individual prices is given here.

 - Access and interoperability